lexicHQ/docs/campaign.md

 # Campaign

-Campaign enables you to engage your users at a future date based on various conversation metrics.
+Create a campaign to engage your users at a future date.
+It enables you to qualify and nurture your subscribers based on user attributes and conditions.

 Here, we will create an on-boarding campaign to re-target those who have not answered the qualifying question for a product or service.